morganrivers/claude-wordswap/README.md

-**Note: Claude Opus 5 made all of this on a one-shot prompt.
+**Note: Claude Opus 5 made all of this on a quick back and forths.
+It's all vibe-coded.
 I find it helpful to endure less claudisms, I'm hoping this is useful to others!**

 # claude-wordswap